Sanjay Beach

-Sanjay Rajiv Beach (born February 21, 1966) is an American former professional football wide receiver in the National Football League (NFL) for the New York Jets, San Francisco 49ers, and Green Bay Packers.
+Sanjay Rajiv Beach (born February 21, 1966) is a Filipino-American former professional football player who was a wide receiver in the National Football League (NFL) for the New York Jets, San Francisco 49ers, and Green Bay Packers.
 He was also a member of the Amsterdam Admirals in NFL Europe.
-He played college football at Colorado State University.
+He played college football for the Colorado State Rams.
+He is the first player of Indian descent to play in the NFL.

 Early life

+Beach was born at Clark Air Base in the Philippines.
+His father was born in Jamaica and became a U.S. Air Force sergeant.
+Beach's mother is from India.

-Beach attended Chandler High School.
+He attended Chandler High School in Chandler, Arizona, in the United States.
 As a senior, he received All-state honors at running back.
 He also practiced track.

 He accepted a football scholarship from Colorado State University, from which he graduated in 1988 with a bachelor's degree in communication.
 As a freshman, he appeared in 7 games as a backup wide receiver, making 8 receptions for 129 yards and 11 kickoff returns for 297 yards (27-yard avg.)

 As a sophomore, he appeared in 12 games, registering 37 receptions (second on the team), 381 receiving yards (third on the team), 3 receiving touchdowns (third on the team) and 18 kickoff returns for 381 yards (21.2-yard avg.).

 As a junior, he appeared in 11 games, tallying 18 receptions for 192 yards.
 He returned 16 kickoffs for 382 yards (23.9-yard avg.).

 As a senior, he appeared in 12 games, posting 22 receptions for 372yards.
 He had 23 kickoff returns for 497 yards (21.6-yard avg.) including a 99-yard touchdown return and received second-team All-Western Athletic Conference honors as a kick returner.

 He finished his college career with 85 receptions for 1,074 yards, 3 receiving touchdowns, 68 kickoff returns for 1,557 yards (22.9-yard avg.) and one touchdown return.
 He also competed in track as a sprinter.